bkw777/NODE_DATAPAC/README.md

 ### High level file operations using CALLable machine language routines
 See [RAMDSK.DO](ROM/100/RAMDSK.DO) for the NODE ROM routines.
 See [RAMDSK.TIP](software/RAMDSK/RAMDSK.TIP) for the RAM100.CO/RAM200.CO routines.
-But note, the addresses in those documents are incorrect for RAMDSK v2.
+But note, the addresses in RAMDSK.TIP are incorrect for RAMDSK v2.
 We don't have a copy of RAMDSK v1 for 100 but we do for 200.
-So you can't follow those directions exactly except on a 200 and using RAMDSK v1.
+So you can't follow those directions exactly except with RAMDSK v1 on 200.

-The latest RAMDSK built from the new source includes .map and .calls files that give the current addresses to the routines in those binaries, but actually uising them has not been tested.
+The latest RAMDSK built from the new source includes *.calls files that give the current addresses to the routines in those binaries, but actually using them has not been tested.

 ### Low level direct access using only BASIC
 There are two low level operations that you use to access the device,